pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 try:
     package_name = title.split(":")[0]
 except AttributeError:
     # Ask yourself, how do you want to handle this exception?
     # Should the code keep running?
 Should it exit?
 Should it assign a default value?
     raise AttributeError(f"Oops - I expected a string and you provided a {type(title)}")

 package_name
 ```

++++ {"editable": true, "slideshow": {"slide_type": ""}}

+## Start activity three

+Activity 3 is an interactive notebook you can work on in small groups.

+Work through the activities and ask questions!